technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt1.md

 ## When Defaults Aren't Enough

 ---

 ## PURPOSE

 In Platform Resiliency, I argued that the feedback loop between operations and platform teams is what turns incidents into improvements.
 That loop requires signal.
 Observability is how it sees.

 This series is about building monitoring that produces signal instead of noise.
-The patterns here come from years of tuning observability across managed services environments.
-They're what I built when the alternative was waking up operations teams for problems that weren't problems.
+The patterns here come from years of tuning observability across managed services environments, where alert fatigue wasn't theoretical.
+It was the thing that made customers leave.
+These queries are what I built when the alternative was waking up operations teams for problems that weren't problems and watching them stop trusting alerts entirely.

 Part 1 covers why default Azure Monitor isn't enough and introduces context-aware monitoring patterns.
 Part 2 goes deeper on correlation and anomaly detection.
 Part 3 operationalizes everything through automation and alerting strategies.

 **Fair Warning:** The KQL examples are production-tested but not plug-and-play.
-Adapt them to your environment.
+Your environment has its own shape.
+Adapt accordingly.
+If you're new to KQL and need to build fundamentals first, start with my [Intro to Log Analytics](/intro-to-la-pt1/) series from 2020.
+This series assumes you're comfortable with the basics and ready to go deeper.

 ---

 ## WALKTHROUGH

 ### What Azure Monitor Actually Gives You

-Azure Monitor is everywhere in Microsoft documentation.
-It's the answer to every monitoring question, the solution to every observability problem.
-But if you're only using the built-in dashboards and basic alerts, you're missing most of what's possible.
-You're also probably getting woken up by alerts that don't matter and missing the ones that do.

-**The good:**
+Azure Monitor is Microsoft's answer to every monitoring question.
+Check the docs for any observability problem and there it is, waiting for you like a golden retriever with a tennis ball.

+The problem isn't Azure Monitor.
+The problem is that most teams stop at the defaults and wonder why their alerting feels broken.
+I've inherited monitoring configurations from hundreds of organizations.
+The pattern is always the same: out-of-the-box dashboards, static thresholds, and an operations team that stopped trusting alerts six months ago because they cry wolf constantly.

+**What Azure Monitor gives you:**
 - Metrics collection from Azure resources
 - Log aggregation through Log Analytics
 - Basic alerting rules
 - Pre-built dashboards for common scenarios
 - Integration with other Azure services

-**The reality:**
+**What it doesn't give you:**
-- Generic dashboards that don't match your business context
+- Dashboards that match your business context
-- Alerts that fire on symptoms, not root causes
+- Alerts that understand the difference between symptoms and root causes
-- No correlation between different data sources
+- Correlation between different data sources
-- Limited customization without deep KQL knowledge
+- Intelligence without deep KQL investment
-- Expensive at scale without proper data management
+- Cost efficiency at scale without deliberate data management

-Here's what most people end up with:
+If you're getting worn out by events that aren't problems while actual incidents slip through unnoticed, this is why.

+Here's what I find in almost every environment I touch:

 ```kusto
 // Basic VM CPU alert - fires on every spike